 Financial instruments that potentially subject the Corporation to concentrations of credit risk consist primarily of cash, restricted cash, accounts receivable, long-term deposits and land use agreement receivable.
-The Corporation's maximum credit risk at December 31, 2014 is the carrying value of these financial assets.
+The Corporation's maximum credit risk at December 31, 2015 is the carrying value of these financial assets.

 In the normal course of business the Corporation evaluates the financial condition of its customers on a continuing basis and reviews the credit worthiness of all new customers.
 Management assesses the need for allowances for potential credit losses by considering the credit risk of specific customers, historical trends and other information.
-At December 31, 2014, 57.0% (November 30, 2013 - 71.7%) of the Corporation's accounts receivable was due from four customers.
+At December 31, 2015, 71.1% (December 31, 2014, 57.0%) of the Corporation's accounts receivable was due from four significant customers, which each owed greater than 10% of total accounts receivable.

-As at December 31, 2014, the Corporation's aged accounts receivable are comprised of 33.3% current, 57.4% past due up to 60 days and 9.3% past due over 60 days.
-As at November 30, 2013, the Corporation's aged accounts receivable were comprised of 49.6% current, 35.2% past due up to 60 days and 15.2% past due over 60 days.

-While certain amounts are past due, management considers there is no impairment of the accounts receivable except as provided in the following paragraph.
+The Corporation's aged accounts receivable are comprised of 17.1% current, 74.8% past due up to 60 days and 8.1% past due over 60 days (compared to December 31, 2014 of 33.3% current, 57.4% past due up to 60 days and 9.3% past due over 60 days).
+While certain amounts are past due, management considers there is no impairment of the accounts receivable.

-The Corporation wrote off \$628,716 of accounts receivable in 2014, of which \$250,000 was expensed to bad debts during fiscal 2014 and \$259,509 during fiscal 2013.
+In 2015, the Corporation did not write off any bad debts or allow for any accounts receivables.
+In 2014, the Corporation wrote off \$628,716 of accounts receivable, of which \$250,000 was expensed to bad debts during fiscal 2014, \$259,509 during fiscal 2013 and \$119,207 during fiscal 2012.

 Credit risk associated with cash and restricted cash is minimized substantially by ensuring that these financial assets are placed with major financial institutions that have been accorded strong investment grade rating.
-Long-term deposits are held with the Government of Alberta so they bear little credit risk.
+Long-term deposits are held with the Government of Alberta minimizing their credit risk.